oonamo/ef-themes.nvim/README.md

   modules = {
     -- Enable/Disable highlights for a module
-    -- See `h: EfThemes-modules` for the list of available modules blink = true,
+    -- See `h: ef-themes-modules` for the list of available modules blink = true,
     fzf = false,
     mini = true,